-Middlewick is in the heart of Somerset and we are very well located for many day trips but many of our guests arrive and are only too happy to leave the car in the car park for the duration of their visit and get out on foot to explore.
+Many of our guests arrive here by train or bus but that is never a problem as we are just a 1.5km stroll into the town of Glastonbury.
 We have plenty of walks right here on our doorstep and whether you are looking for a gentle stroll, an energetic yomp, a walk with a clear destination in mind or an amble down unexplored lanes looking to see where your feet take you as long as you have a pair of comfy walking shoes you’ll find something to suit you.

 Glastonbury High Street is like no other town centre in the UK filled with independent shops selling quirky clothes, gifts, crystals, alchemy, myth and magic.
 Whether you are shopping or just browsing a visit to this most unusual high street is a must when you visit Glastonbury.